 Now, ask yourself how much of your produce you toss because it has wilted or spoiled before you ate it.
 Be truthful, now.
 5%?
 10%?
 25%?
 50%?
 Whatever that number is, you need to multiply your average cost of weekly (or monthly) produce by that amount.
 That then is the REAL cost of your produce.
 When you thought you were saving money on that grocery store produce, you were actually spending more.
 If it doesn’t go into your mouth, then don’t spend your money on it!

-If it doesn’t go into your mouth, then don’t spend your money on it!
+If it doesn’t go into your mouth, then save your money and don’t buy it.

 More on waste